 Man rescued after driving burning car into Ohio River

 LOUISVILLE, Ky.
-(WAVE) - The man is being treated after driving his burning car into the Ohio River.
+(WAVE) - A man is being treated after driving his burning car into the Ohio River.

 Louisville Metro police say officers were called to the boat ramp at Cox Park around 5 a.m.
 Monday by witnesses who saw the car diver into the river.

 Witnesses said the man did get out of the car but was unable to make it to shore.
-Fire officials said the man was rescued and was taken to a hospital with burns.
+Fire officials said the man was rescued about a mile downstream and was taken to a hospital with burns.

 The driver is believed to be the only person in the car.